zalando/restful-api-guidelines/http/Http.md

 the resource identified by the URL according to my change request*«.
 The semantic of the change request is undefined and must be described in the API specification.

-- PATCH requests are usually applied to single resources, not on collection resources, as this would imply patching on the entire collection
+- PATCH requests are usually applied to single resources, and not on collection resources, as this would imply patching on the entire collection
-- PATCH requests are usually not robust against non existence of resource instances
+- PATCH requests are usually not robust against non-existence of resource instances
 - on successful PATCH requests, the server will update parts of the resource addressed by the URL as defined by the change request in the payload
 - successful PATCH requests will usually generate 200, if the resources is updated, or 204, if no